milmazz/hunter/README.md

 ## Usage

-Assumming that you already know your *instance* and your *bearer token* you can do the following:
+Assuming that you already know your *instance* and your *bearer token* you can do the following:

 ```elixir